Harrison

 Harrison is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Harrison's cultural diversity is notable, with 42.6% of its population born overseas and 44.1% speaking a language other than English at home.
-Christianity is the predominant religion in Harrison, comprising 34.2% of its people.
-Hinduism stands out as overrepresented, making up 11.3% of Harrison's population compared to 9.5% across Australian Capital Territory.
+Christianity is the predominant religion in Harrison, comprising 34.2% of people.
+Hinduism is significantly overrepresented, making up 11.3%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity